MobilePayDev/MobilePayDev.github.io/docs/testing.md

     "userId": {UUID}
   }'
 ```
-`paymentSourceId` and `userId` are unique for you test users and you will receive these values during onboarding.
+`paymentSourceId` and `userId` are unique for your test users.
+You will receive these values during onboarding.